What is Redwood High School?

 - Built a Board of Directors and Advisory Board

-- Were awarded a small grant from the Community Foundation of San Carlos, Whole Kids, 1440, Safeway, and San Mateo County Office of Sustainability
+- Were awarded grants from the Community Foundation of San Carlos, Whole Kids, 1440, Safeway, and San Mateo County Office of Sustainability

 We’re building our organization!
 Please contact us at [email protected] to find out about the volunteer opportunities currently available.

 California ranks 34th in the country, providing a bare-bones, basic education for our children.
 Most public schools rely on non-profit foundations to enrich the basics and support special programs.

 In our geographical area most schools enjoy substantial financial support from parents as well as the community.

 Redwood’s population includes a significant percentage of students coming with significant needs:

 — 92% are socio-economically disadvantaged & qualify for free/reduced lunch programs.